Added Checkout

 It is also a very good idea to clean a footswitch’s contacts regularly, because not every switch has been originally designed for weak guitar signals.
 Some switches are actually meant for use with 230 volts, which means that even a small fluff of dust or a grain of sand can cause that weak signal coming off your Strat to become intermittent pr cut out completely.
 Being a comparatively small area of business, guitar pedal manufacturers have traditionally tended to use parts from larger volume industries, which is the reason for the unreliability of original true bypass-switches.

 Some switches in true bypass-pedals can even emit pops, even though there isn’t anything wrong with them.
 Usually this is caused by some residual DC-power, bleeding into the effect’s signal path.
-German maker Lehle produces a small box called the Lehle DC Filter, which can be added before the noisy effect, and whose capacitor then prevents any DC-power to enter that pedal’s signal path.
-The DC Filter helps you in pinpointing DC-power as the cause of a noisy switch.
+Dirt in the connectors and thus weakened ground contact can also be the cause of crackling, but often it's just the laws of the universe at work.

 If your attempts to clean the switch’s contacts have not been successful, you will have to replace the faulty switch.
 In some cases, in which it is likely that a pedal’s switch has come close to the end of its lifespan, replacement may prove to be a very good idea, even if the switch is still working.
 This is a forward looking measure, meant to prevent annoying problems in the near future.
 Luckily, switch replacement isn’t rocket science.
 Draw yourself a diagram – or use your smartphone’s camera – so that you can remember which cable went where.
 The continuity mode on a multi-meter can provide valuable assistance.